tvk353/nxt-trendz-app/README.md

-In this practice let's build a **Nxt Trendz - Specific Product Details** by applying the concepts we have learned till now.
+In this project I have  build a **Nxt Trendz - Specific Product Details** by applying the concepts I have learned in react.

 ### Refer to the image below: